Triv2/admindash/README.md

-This is the admin dashboard of the headless content management system with multiple storefronts.
+This is the admin dashboard of the ecommerce headless content management system with multiple storefronts.

 The project is created from the tutorial of Antonio Erdeljac: https://github.com/AntonioErdeljac/next13-ecommerce-admin